atillasaadat/STORM-AI-2025/docs/index.rst

 Here, you’ll find the latest information about the competition dataset, submission instructions, devkit tutorials, and more.

 As of December 17th, Phase 1 of the competition has begun, and the training dataset has been released.
-You can now submit your code on a rolling basis for evaluation on the EvalAI platform.
+You can now submit your code on a rolling basis for evaluation on the Codabench platform.
 Phase 1 of the competition will end on March 17, 2025, at which time the top ten finalists will be notified of their advancement to Phase 2.

 .. raw:: html